 efficient: The estimated value of the parameter should have the smallest possible variance.

-consistent: As the sample size increases, the probability of obtaining the true parameter increases.
-(Schumacker, 2014)
+consistent: As the sample size increases, the probability of obtaining the true parameter increases (Schumacker, 2014).

 In the example with the IQ values for students above, if the random selection of students were repeated several times, the expected value of the means would approach 100.
 The question now arises as to how reliable a statement based on a sample distribution of the mean values calculated in this way is.
-In other words, how big is the error in my estimated mean or in which range does the mean lie with a selected probability of for example 90%?
+In other words, how big is the error in the estimated mean, or in which range does the mean lie with a selected probability of, for example, 90%?

 To determine that error, the standard deviation σ for the population is needed.
 This standard deviation is unknown and must therefore also be estimated (estimates are denoted by a hat over the symbol).
 Similar to the standard deviation of a sample, this is defined as: